AdaCore/spark2014/docs/ug/alfa.rst

 Based on the generated :ref:`summary file` for each source unit, GNATprove generates global project statistics in file ``gnatprove.out``.
 The statistics
-detail:
+describe:

 * what percentage and number of subprograms are in Alfa
-* what percentage and number of subprograms are not yet implemented in Alfa
+* what percentage and number of Alfa subprograms are not yet supported
 * what are the main reasons for subprograms not to be in Alfa
-* what are the main reasons for subprograms not to be yet implemented in Alfa
+* what are the main reasons for subprograms not to be yet supported in Alfa
+* units with the largest number of subprograms in Alfa
-* units with the largest/smallest percentage and number of subprograms in Alfa
+* units with the largest number of subprograms not in Alfa

 A Non-ambiguous Subset of Ada
 -----------------------------